farant/catholic-3rd-millennium/README.md

         available to the government.
 11.1.3.
 People leading the government cannot sustain sufficient personal relationships
         with the governed.
 11.1.4.
-If the government is larger than the implied geographical size of <100,000
+If the government is too large geographically then lawmakers and law enforcers
-        people then lawmakers and law enforcers begin to be too physically isolated from the "on the ground reality" that their activity impacts.
+        begin to be too physically isolated from the consequences of their activities.
 11.2.
 Imperfections of structure lead to imperfections of governing.
 11.3.
 Imperfections of governing are intrinsically harmful.